What’s the latest in the mortgage market?

 What has already happened in the market?

 Following Rishi Sunak’s instatement as prime minister, the proposed tax cuts announced in Liz Truss and Kwasi Kwarteng’s mini-budget have now been reversed and/or axed.
-However, as of 3rd November 2022, the base rate has increased by a further 0.75% in a bid to control inflation.
-Now standing at 3%, this latest increase is the largest base rate hike since October 1989.4

 We’re here to help

-In the meantime, if your mortgage term is about to renew and you’re worried about what to do next, or you’re a first time buyer unsure about your options, speak to an adviser.
+If your mortgage term is about to renew and you’re worried about what to do next, or you’re a first time buyer unsure about your options, speak to an adviser.

 On hand to support you every step of the way, our mortgage advisers will provide you with clear-cut guidance to help you navigate the rapidly changing market.
 Whether you’re a first time buyer or due to remortgage soon, get in touch and see how we can help.